social-media-questionnaire-header

 Want to know the easiest way to find out what your client wants?
 Ask them!

-We’ve all had a demanding client that doesn’t follow the unspoken ‘rules’ of engagement… but could that relationship have been completely different with a simple discussion of expectations at the beginning?
+We’ve all had demanding clients who don’t follow the unspoken rules of engagement… But could that relationship have been completely different with a simple discussion of expectations at the beginning?

 Here are some questions that will help you open up communication with your client about their expectations: